springer-math/Mathematics-of-Epidemics-on-Networks/README.md

 We released v1.1 on 13 Dec 2019.
 This is the version described in our paper.

+We released v1.2 on 25 Jun 2024.
+We hope to move on to v1.3 fairly quickly after this long gap.

 ## Contributions

 We welcome new contributors.
 Please help test the code or suggest improvements.